Ex-Soldier Kindly Myers Nearly Bursts Out Of Her Peachy Bikini & Fans Are Demanding More

 “I have a beach house..on the sand in Laguna!
 When do you want to come?” an eager user asked the model.

-As to other comments, it did seem that users were demanding perhaps a little too much from Kindly in one instance: a fan seemed keen to see more of Kindly’s body, although this comment will likely prove ignored.
+As to other comments, it did seem that users were demanding perhaps a little too much from Kindly in one instance; a fan seemed keen to see more of Kindly’s body, although this comment will likely be ignored.

 “Want to chat with me?” one fan asked.